rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 # Participant List

 The participant list is a list of "users" in a room.
-Each user is assigned one role (expressed as the role_index) in the room.
+Within a room, each user is assigned exactly one *role* (expressed with a `role_index` and described in {{roles}}) at any given time (specifically within any MLS epoch).
 In a room that has multiple MLS clients per "user", the identifier for each user in `participants.user` is the same across all that user's clients in the room.
-Note that each user has a single role at any point in time.
+Note that each user has a single role at any point in time, and therefore all clients of the same user also have the same role.

 The participant list may include inactive participants, which currently do not have any clients in the corresponding MLS group, for example if their clients do not have available KeyPackages or if all of their clients are temporarily "kicked" out of the group.
 The participant list can also contain participants that are explicitly banned, by assigning them a suitable role which does not have any capabilities.